 - Belavia cancelled its once-weekly service between Minsk and Tehran in October 2016.
 The route had briefly been increased to two weekly flights in September 2016.

 - British Airways resumed its London-Tehran route in September 2016 with one daily flight, but decreased to five weekly flights in October 2017.
 The service hits three weekly flights as minimum for a period in January-February 2019 and moves to four weekly flights as of 5 June 2019.

 - Etihad Airways cancelled its Abu Dhabi-Tehran service in January 2018.
 The airline has ended flights to a number or major destination as it is undergoing a structural and strategy change.
 It operated three weekly flights in April 2015 and increased the frequency to seven and later to fourteen weekly flights when the sanctions relief took effect.
 Gradually the service frequency was decreased to ten, seven, five, two weekly flights, and ulimately zero.

 - Germania started flights from Berlin and Düsseldorf to Tehran in February 2015.
 In January 2016, the once-weekly Düsseldorf service was cancelled.
-Currently, the thrice-weekly Berlin service is unbookable on dates later than 30 October 2018 on the airline’s website, but no official announcement has been made.
+The Berlin route is operated as normal.

 - KLM resumed flights in October 2016.
 The four weekly service was decreased to three weekly in March 2018 and will be suspended on 24 September 2018.
 The airline says it is “as a result of the negative results and financial outlook for the Tehran operation”.